Claims management companies (CMCs) are subject to our regulation. Read about the standards and rules your firm needs to meet.

 On 29 November 2021 we published updates to the conduct of business rules and new rules restricting the fees that CMCs can charge on claims about financial products and services.
 All firms must ensure they understand how the rules affect their business - read our policy statement and final rules.

 Threshold conditions are minimum conditions that all firms must meet if they want to be authorised.
 They are set out in paragraph 2B of schedule 6 of the Financial Services and Markets Act.
 You can also find them in our Handbook.
 Once authorised, firms must continue to meet these standards on an ongoing basis.

 Personal accountability and suitability of individuals

-We have published our policy statement on how the Senior Managers and Certification regime will apply to claims management companies (CMCs).
-CMCs' management body (ie, directors and non-executive directors) will be assessed for their skills, experience and suitability during the firm application process.
-SM&CR has introduced new standards of professionalism, conduct and governance to the firms we regulate, as well as enabling us to hold individuals accountable for their actions.
+The Senior Managers and Certification Regime (SM&CR) applies to CMCs.
+The management body of a CMC (ie, directors and non-executive directors) is assessed for its skills, experience and suitability during the firm application process.
+SM&CR introduced new standards of professionalism, conduct and governance to the firms we regulate, and enables us to hold individuals accountable for their actions.

 Supervision and enforcement

-We will set out when and why we think a firm is not meeting our standards and must change the way they run their business.
+We set out when and why we think a firm is not meeting our standards and must change the way they run their business.
 This means firms are responsible for assessing and ensuring that they are meeting our standards.
-This may be a change for claims management firms that previously may have contacted the Claims Management Regulator for compliance advice.